Tokchon

 Tŏkch'ŏn (/ko/) is a si, or city, in northern South P'yŏngan province, North Korea.
 It is bordered by Nyŏngwŏn and Maengsan to the east, Kujang county in North P'yŏngan province to the north, Kaech'ŏn to the west and Pukch'ang to the south.
 It was known as Tokugawa during Japanese rule.

 History

-A 1984 survey unearthed fragmented pieces of pottery about 3km north from the Tokchon city limits dating from the Juelmun pottery period.
+A 1984 survey unearthed fragmented pieces of pottery about 3km north of the Tokchon city limits dating from the Juelmun pottery period.
 However, little is known about the founding of the current city of Tokchon.
 The earliest records of Tokchon point to a Goryeo period founding of around with scriptures mentioning a fort named Bajung (바중) owned by a local lord c.950 A.D.
-The city was only named the current Tokchon during the Choson period (1392-1897).
-The city was heavily bombed by the USAF in the Korean War, with estimates of 65% of the city destroyed and 15-25,000 killed.
+The city was only named the current Tokchon during the Choson period (1392–1897).
+The city was heavily bombed by the USAF in the Korean War, with estimates of 65% of the city destroyed and 15–25,000 killed.
 On April 28, 2017, a Hwasong-12 intermediate-range ballistic missile launched from near Pukchang Airport reportedly crashed into Ch'ŏngsin-dong, Tokchon, damaging several structures in the city.